eloquent-lab/eloquent-lab.github.io/task-preference-prediction/index.md

 We are running our sub-tasks in two stages: development and private test stages.

-#### 📈 Development stage: 03.02.2025 – 02.03.2025 (23:59 AoE)
+#### 📈 Development stage: 03.02.2025 – 02/09.03.2025 (23:59 AoE)

 *This stage provides access to our development sets, allowing you to develop and improve your systems during the competition.*

 * We release our development set with human-annotated preferences and explanations (see **Data** below).
-The development set can be found at [HuggingFace](https://huggingface.co/datasets/Eloquent/preference_prediction).
+The development set can be found at [HuggingFace](https://huggingface.co/datasets/Eloquent/preference_prediction) (see the ```validation```split).
-* We provide an official evaluation script (to be released later💥), which is used during both development and private test stages.
-At this stage, you do **not** submit any predictions, but you are able to evaluate your systems offline to improve them 🦾

-#### 📊 Private test stage: 03.03.2025 – 20.05.2025 (23:59 AoE).
+#### 📊 Private test stage: 03/10.03.2025 – 20.05.2025 (23:59 AoE).

 *This stage defines the final system rankings based on our private test set and offers you further opportunity to explore various approaches.*

 * We release our private test set without human-annotated preferences  and explanations (see Data below).
-We will provide the link to the private test set and inform you about the release later.
-Stay tuned💥
+The private test set can be found at [HuggingFace](https://huggingface.co/datasets/Eloquent/preference_prediction) (see the ```test``` split).
-* We offer open-source baselines for our sub-tasks, allowing you to benchmark your systems against them on our development set.
-You can improve the baselines as part of your submission.
-Our baselines will also be ranked on our private test leaderboards.
+* We offer a baseline based on [```meta-llama/Meta-Llama-3.1-8B-Instruct```](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct).
+The codebase can be found [here](./baseline.py).
+Please find an example for running the baseline on the development set: ```python3 baseline.py --dataset_split validation```.
+The code will save the baseline predictions for the *second* sub-task in the required format (see **Submission** for more details below).
+You can benchmark your systems against the baseline on our development set.
+You can improve the baseline as part of your submission.
+Our baseline will also be ranked on our private test leaderboards.
-* You are required to submit your system description and your final predictions for the sub-task(s) of interest by the deadline.
-We will provide the submission details and inform you about this later.
-Stay tuned💥
+* We provide an [official evaluation script](./evaluation_script.py), which is used during both development and private test stages.
+Please refer to the **Experimental setup** section for more details.

 ### Data